dtekcth/dtek.se/README.md

 that are not checked in to Git:

 * Django's secret key
-* Which port to expose from the container
 * Database password

 There is a file in the root directory of this repo called `.env.template`.